Wisconsin Gov. Tony Evers pardons nearly 160 people, extending record

 Wisconsin Gov. Tony Evers issued a proposal this year to spend $290 million on repairs to American Family Field under an agreement in which the Brewers would extend their lease by 13 years, through 2043.

-"Each pardon recipient's journey is unique, and each deserves the opportunity for a new start," Evers said in a statement.
+"Each pardon recipient's journey is unique, and each deserves the opportunity for a new start," Evers said in a statement announcing the 159 new pardons.

-Evers has now granted 933 pardons in just over four years in office.
-His predecessor, Republican Scott Walker, didn't issue a single pardon during his two terms.

 Democratic Gov. Jim Doyle granted almost 300 pardons during his two terms.
 Republican Govs.
 Tommy Thompson and Scott McCallum issued 262 pardons before Doyle took office.

-A pardon doesn't erase or seal a conviction, but it does restore the right to own a gun; to vote; to be on a jury; to hold public office; and to hold various licenses.
-A pardon doesn't keep someone's criminal record from showing up on background checks, but applicants often argue that clemency makes them more attractive to employers.
+A pardon doesn't erase or seal a conviction, but it does restore the right to own a gun, to vote, to be on a jury, to hold public office and to hold various licenses.
+A pardon also doesn't keep someone's criminal record from showing up on background checks, but applicants often argue that clemency makes them more attractive to employers.

+An Associated Press review of federal and state incarceration data showed that, between 1975 and 2019, the U.S. prison population jumped from 240,593 to 1.43 million Americans.
+Among them, about 1 in 5 people were incarcerated with a drug offense listed as their most serious crime.

 Where are they now?
 The stories of 8 people who were pardoned by Gov. Tony Evers